2013–14 Vancouver Canucks season: October

 Vancouver opened the season in San Jose.
 Jason Garrison, a member of the top power play unit, scored a goal to give the Canucks the lead.
 Vancouver eventually lost 4–1.
 Having Garrison play with the top unit was seen as a change in philosophy from the previous season.
 He was originally brought in to help with the Cauncks inconsistent power play, however he was played sparingly with the top unit and the team finished 22nd of 30 in the League for power play percentage.
-During the game, Alexandre Burrows blocked a slap shot on a penalty kill, and suffered a hair line fracture to his foot, forcing him to miss 12 games.
+During the game, Alexandre Burrows blocked a slap shot on a penalty kill, and suffered a hairline fracture to his foot, forcing him to miss 12 games.
 The Canucks earned Tortorella his first win as head coach with a 6–2 victory over Edmonton in the second game of the season.
 Lack made his NHL debut in the third game against the Calgary Flames.
 Tortorella altered his lines to get the team going, including splitting up Henrik and Daniel Sedin, something rarely done by Vigneault.
 The Canucks eventually won the game 5–4 in overtime on a Santorelli goal.
 Despite giving up four goals, Lack earned praise for his performance.

 Following the Calgary game, Vancouver faced off with the New Jersey Devils.
 The game was the first match-up of Luongo versus Schneider.
 Both goaltenders tried to downplay it, though Schneider admitted he was trying to outplay Luongo.
 Vancouver won the game in overtime with a second straight, game-winning goal by Santorelli.
 Vancouver played San Jose on October 10, again losing 4–1.
-During the game Alexander Edler hit San Jose rookie Tomáš Hertl's head, knocking his helmet off.
+During the game Alexander Edler hit San Jose rookie Tomas Hertl's head, knocking his helmet off.
 Hertl was not hurt, and no penalty was called on the play, but Edler was suspended for three games the following day for the hit.
 The NHL Department of Player Safety deemed the hit illegal, as the principle point of contact was with the head.
 The length of the suspension was increased because Edler was a repeat offender.
-Tortarella believed that the suspension caused Edler to be more tentative defensively for the rest of the season.
+Tortorella believed that the suspension caused Edler to be more tentative defensively for the rest of the season.
 Vancouver lost the next home game before starting a seven-game road trip, their longest of the season.